Beginners guide to app store optimization for e-commerce stores

 Potential users are checking the experience of others to ensure that the app is easy to navigate, performs the tasks it’s supposed to and doesn’t crash constantly.
 Don’t ignore ratings and reviews, they’re critical to your success.

 Always ask customers to leave their feedback, and set up alerts and reminders to submit their views - with an incentive if you can.
 This will increase your ranking and move your app further up the category chart, increasing downloads.

 ASO Tip 11: App Updates

 Need more help with app marketing for your ecommerce store?
-Or still haven't launched a PWA or Native App?
+Or still haven't launched a mobile app?

 Our experts here at JMango360 are happy to build your ecommerce app and boost your app marketing results -- all for an affordable monthly plan.

-Our team will fine-tune your app marketing strategy, set-up and execute app marketing campaigns and improve App Store Optimization (ASO).
+Our team will not only build a premium app in just a few weeks.
+They will also fine-tune your app marketing strategy, set up and execute app marketing campaigns and improve App Store Optimization (ASO).

 Get in touch for more information!